adobe/aepsdk-messaging-ios/Documentation/sources/content-card-ui/tutorial/displaying-content-cards.md

 # Fetch and Display Content Cards

-This tutorial explains how to fetch and display content cards in your application using the Messaging framework.
+This tutorial explains how to fetch and display content cards in your application.

 ## Pre-requisites